btkrausen/hashicorp/packer/README.md

 - Course Introduction
 - HashiCorp Packer Overview

-Lectures will educate you on the fundamental terms and principles of the Terraform Cloud and demos will enable you with a hands-on experience using scenarios to empower you in the real world.
+Lectures will educate you on the fundamental terms and principles of the Packer and demos will enable you with a hands-on experience using scenarios to empower you in the real world.

 ## A Note on Cloud Costs: